 - Find out whether the patient has previously made a valid advance decision to refuse treatment or whether a representative has legal authority to make decisions on their behalf, eg lasting power of attorney or independent mental capacity advocate (IMCA).

-- Sensitively discuss the nature of CPR, its risks and chances of success with those close to the patient and anyone who has been made a proxy decision maker on the part of the patient, for example family members, or the holder of a relevant power of attorney.
+- Sensitively discuss the nature of CPR, its risks and chances of success with those close to the patient and anyone who has been made a proxy decision maker on the part of the patient, such as family members, or the holder of a relevant power of attorney.

 - Where no proxy decision maker has been appointed, be clear to family members that their role is to advise you and the healthcare team about the patient.
-The GMC says that 'you must not give them the impression that it is their responsibility to decide whether CPR will be of overall benefit to the patient'.
+The GMC says, "you must not give them the impression that it is their responsibility to decide whether CPR will be of overall benefit to the patient."

 - A CPR decision must be in the child's best interests, taking into account its risks, benefits and likelihood of success.
 Follow the steps set out in the GMC's guidance on treating children.